yugabyte/platform-go-client/docs/PrevYBSoftwareConfig.md

 `func (o *PrevYBSoftwareConfig) HasSoftwareVersion() bool`

 HasSoftwareVersion returns a boolean if a field has been set.

+### GetTargetUpgradeSoftwareVersion

+`func (o *PrevYBSoftwareConfig) GetTargetUpgradeSoftwareVersion() string`

+GetTargetUpgradeSoftwareVersion returns the TargetUpgradeSoftwareVersion field if non-nil, zero value otherwise.

+### GetTargetUpgradeSoftwareVersionOk

+`func (o *PrevYBSoftwareConfig) GetTargetUpgradeSoftwareVersionOk() (*string, bool)`

+GetTargetUpgradeSoftwareVersionOk returns a tuple with the TargetUpgradeSoftwareVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTargetUpgradeSoftwareVersion

+`func (o *PrevYBSoftwareConfig) SetTargetUpgradeSoftwareVersion(v string)`

+SetTargetUpgradeSoftwareVersion sets TargetUpgradeSoftwareVersion field to given value.

+### HasTargetUpgradeSoftwareVersion

+`func (o *PrevYBSoftwareConfig) HasTargetUpgradeSoftwareVersion() bool`

+HasTargetUpgradeSoftwareVersion returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)